 Running is done primarily by children and young adults who generally are not suffering from any physical ailment.
-Their bodies are strong enough to bear the impact of running and muscles are strong enough to rejuvenate themselves quickly.
+Their bodies are strong enough to bear the impact of running and their muscles are strong enough to rejuvenate themselves quickly.

 On the other hand, e-cycling is done by people of wide age groups.
-E-cycling can also be done by people with the weak physique or some other bodily ailments (obesity, heart issues, etc.).
+E-cycling can also be done by people with a weak physique or some other bodily ailments (obesity, heart issues, etc.).
 It is because e-cycling is more encouraging and gentle on the body rather than running.